joellen/testacious/source/_posts/diffusing.md

 ## Mother May I

-Most teams fall somewhere in between, and will tolerate a bit of experimentation on the part of testers _(I know - I started with revolution and now I've talked myself down to 'a bit of experimentation' - see what I'm talking about!!)_.
-So whether they are baby steps or giant steps, here are a few steps towards fluidity:
+Most teams fall somewhere in between.

+They will tolerate a bit of experimentation on the part of testers _(I know -- I started with revolution and now I've talked myself down to 'a bit of experimentation' -- see what I'm talking about!!)_.
+Whether baby steps or giant steps, here are some steps towards fluidity:
 1. Find bugs that matter.
 Trust me, the designers will make sure things are pixel perfect.
 Bugs that affect 1% of your users should only go in your backlog if a developer can fix them in 1% of their time.

 1. Product manage your testing infrastructure and tools.
 Need a new environment?
 Break it down into stories and work with your devs to own some of the work involved.